huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 A few local realities worth keeping in mind:

-- Tucson has an above average share of retirees compared to past decades, and Arizonaâ€™s senior population is projected to keep growing, which supports ongoing demand for senior housing and for homes that seniors leave behind. :contentReference[oaicite:2]{index=2}
+- Tucson has an above average share of retirees compared to past decades, and Arizona's senior population is projected to keep growing, which supports ongoing demand for senior housing and for homes that seniors leave behind. :contentReference[oaicite:2]{index=2}
 - Senior living communities across the country have been filling back in after the pandemic, with occupancy now above 80 percent in many markets, so it is common to see more families making these moves at the same time. :contentReference[oaicite:3]{index=3}
 - Heat, roof condition, and yard care matter more in Southern Arizona than in some other places.
 Leaving a house empty and unattended here for long periods can cause preventable damage.